Testing Requirements

 After Testing

-• submit a validated model of your asset to the System Operator if the connection is new.
+- if this is a new connection, submit a validated model of your asset to the System Operator

-• If the performance of the plant has stayed the same, then you should share the test results and confirm no changes to your plant’s mathematical model are required.
+- if this is an existing connection with no performance changes, you should share the test results and confirm no changes to your plant’s mathematical model are required.

 Learn more about our modelling requirements by visiting our Power System Studies and Modelling page.